Carrollton man charged with New Year's Day slaying in LaGrange

 Cameron Chase Downing, 23, was arrested by authorities around 11 p.m.
 Tuesday in Carrollton, according to the LaGrange Police Department.
 Downing faces felony charges of murder and possession of a firearm during the commission of certain crimes.

-The victim, 29-year-old Keenan Leonard, was shot several times and found in his car on Friday, according to LPD.
+The victim, 29-year-old Keenan Leonard, was shot more than three times in varying parts of the body and found in his car on Friday, according to LPD Sergeant Robert Kirby.
 Authorities pronounced him dead at the scene.

-LPD then identified Downing as a suspect and located a home in Carrollton that he might had been staying at, according to Carroll County Communications Director Ashley Hulsey.
+Through the investigation, the LPD determined Downing as a suspect and located his residence in Carrollton, according to Sergeant Kirby.

-Hulsey said the LPD executed the search warrant of the home and arrested Downing on Tuesday night, with the support of some local deputies.
+Sergeant Kirby said the LPD executed the search warrant of the home and arrested Downing on Tuesday night, with the support of the Carroll County Sheriff’s Office.

+The LPD is still unclear as to what instigated Downing’s alleged shooting on Leonard.
+But Sergeant Kirby said Downing perviously lived in Troup County before moving back to Carroll County.

 As of Wednesday afternoon, Downing is at Troup County Jail in LaGrange.